matrix-org/matrix-spec/content/appendices.md

 homeserver which created the alias.
 Other servers may contact this homeserver to look up the alias.

-The localpart of a room alias may contain any valid unicode codepoints except `:`.
+The localpart of a room alias may contain any valid non-surrogate Unicode codepoints except `:` and `NUL`.

 The length of a room alias, including the `#` sigil and the domain, MUST NOT exceed 255 bytes.